Skip to main content

 New Videos in Playlist option

-4. Login to your YouTube account
+4. Login to your YouTube account (see Prerequisites above)

 5. Set your “Playlist ID” and the name of this source.

-6. Click the Plus sign to setup the next step
+6. Click the Plus sign to set up the next step

 7. Click “Run custom code”